Jon Mitchell (politician): Mayor of New Bedford (2012-present)

 Under Mitchell, crime has dropped significantly in New Bedford, with violent crimes dropping to below 600 in the Federal Bureau of Investigation's verified report in 2021, with overall crime dropping by 39 percent since 2016.
 Following the sudden death of Police Chief David A. Provencher in 2015, Mitchell appointed then-Captain Joseph C. Cordeiro as Chief in 2016, and appointed Cordeiro's deputy, Paul J. Oliveira, to succeed him in 2021 upon Cordeiro's retirement.

 New Bedford is the top-grossing commercial fishing port in the United States, and Mitchell, the grandson of a commercial fisherman lost at sea in the 1950s, has advocated for changes to the federal Magnuson–Stevens Act and ensuring that the interests of fishing are protected when federal officials consider wind leasing areas on behalf of the fishing industry.
 He has also worked with his economic development team to ensure that New Bedford's proximity to the Massachusetts offshore wind leasing areas south of Martha's Vineyard make it a center of the East Coast offshore wind industry, and the city is the staging port for Vineyard Wind, the first commercial scale offshore wind project in the United States.
-New Bedford is also the site of the New Bedford Marine Commerce Terminalfor the wind industry, and a second terminal is planned for the port, which Mitchell and developers announced after reaching an agreement for a former power plant site now owned by Eversource Energy.
+New Bedford is also the site of the New Bedford Marine Commerce Terminal for the wind industry, and a second terminal is planned for the port, which Mitchell and developers announced after reaching an agreement for a former power plant site now owned by Eversource Energy.
 Mitchell has advocated for investment in waterfront property to prepare for the wind industry as has successfully occurred with offshore wind development in Europe.
 He has traveled to Europe including as part of a delegation to Bremerhaven and Cuxhaven as well as to encourage investment in New Bedford.
 The New Bedford Port Authority, which Mitchell chairs, has also worked with the state's federal delegation to secure multi-million dollar grants to improve the infrastructure of the port in order to enable economic growth.